 And even within the realm of direct evidentials, things are not as clear-cut as the labels suggest.
 The case in point is the contrast between Tibetan direct evidentials and Cuzco Quechua =mi.
-In Tibetan, all direct evidentials, including shag, require that the speaker be in some kind of sensory contact with the situation in question, e.g. seen it, heard it, or smelled it (Garrett 2001; Kalsang et al. 2013).84 a.
-Information acquired from an expert or an encyclopedia
+In Tibetan, all direct evidentials, including shag, require that the speaker be in some kind of sensory contact with the situation in question, e.g. seen it, heard it, or smelled it (Garrett

+2001; Kalsang et al. 2013).84

 In Cuzco Quechua, =mi may encode immediate visual perception, but its overall range of interpretations is wider, as examples in (266) below illustrate.
-According to Faller (2002), =mi signals that the speaker has best possible grounds for the scope proposition.85
+According to Faller (2002), =mi signals that the speaker has best possible grounds for the scope proposition.